Best Time to Travel to Peru

 Best Time To Travel To Peru, Climate Calendar | RESPONSible Travel Peru

-There are three main geographic regions, very different from one another: desert coast, mountains of all kinds, and humid-hot jungle.
-In Peru the elevation ranges from 0 to 6.768 meters (0 to 22,200 feet).
-Below, we describe the climate in each of those areas separately:
+There are three main geographic regions, very different from one another: the coastal desert, the mountains of all kinds, and the hot, humid jungle.
+In Peru, the elevation ranges from 0 to 6.768 meters (0 to 22,200 feet).
+Below, we describe the climate in each of those areas separately.

 The dry season looks like this:

-• However, it cools down considerably in the evenings and at night; at altitudes above 3000 meters the temperature can even drop below freezing point.
+• However, it cools considerably in the evenings and at night; at altitudes above 3000 meters, temperatures can even drop below freezing.

 The city of Huaraz with its ever-impressive backdrop of the Cordillera Blanca mountain range.
 The Huascarán is the highest mountain of Peru.
 Visit this region with RESPONSible Travel Peru!